sgatade/drive-pulse/README.md

 # Drive Pulse 🔍

-A cross-platform desktop application for scanning drives and comparing snapshots over time.
+A cross-platform application for scanning drives and comparing snapshots over time.
 Built with Tauri + Rust for high performance and React for a modern UI.

+**Available in two flavors:**
+- 🖥️ **GUI Application** - Desktop app with React UI
+- 💻 **CLI Tool** - Command-line interface for scripting and automation

 ## Features

 - 📁 **Drive Scanning** - Fast recursive scanning of any drive or folder
 - 💾 **Snapshot Storage** - Save complete file listings with metadata (size, modified date)
+- 🔒 **Optional Encryption** - AES-256-GCM encryption with password protection
+- ⚡ **Binary Format** - 3-5x faster read/write using bincode
 - 📊 **Visual Comparison** - Compare any two snapshots to see what changed
 - 🔍 **Detailed Diff View** - See added, deleted, and modified files
 - 🗑️ **Snapshot Management** - Delete old snapshots to save space
-- ⚡ **High Performance** - Rust backend for blazing fast file operations
 - 🖥️ **Cross-Platform** - Works on Windows, macOS, and Linux
+- 💻 **CLI Support** - Full command-line interface with Tab autocomplete

 ## Prerequisites